wplib/box-docs/mkdocs/philosophy.md

 title: Philosophy

+# NOT YET COMPLETE
-# Philosophy Governing WPLib Box
+## Philosophy Governing WPLib Box

 The following philosophies are those the WPLib Box team uses to govern our strategic vision and tactical decision regarding everything we do related to WPLib Box.